kyleboas/tacticsjournal.com/_posts/2023/09/2023-09-30-rhythm-size-of-squads-and-schedule.md

     <figcaption>Figure 1.1 - Premier League, European, and Cup matches for Premier League teams from GW7-GW16. <a href="https://x.com/legomane_fpl/status/1707651879151280363?s=46&t=YC8lQJTh43E_mBQW40Ct2g">Visual made by @Legomane_FPL</a></figcaption>
 </figure>

-Manchester City is the Premier League team that is best prepared for this upcoming stretch of matches with 2-3 days rest in between.
-They have years of experience managing this schedule.
+Manchester City is the Premier League team that is best prepared for this upcoming stretch of matches in the Champions League with 2-3 days rest in between.
+They have years of experience managing this intense schedule.
 It won't affect them as much; this is just another year.

 The rest of the teams will be either heavily injured like Manchester United, learning as they go like Arsenal and Newcastle, or both injured and learning.
+That's why I think Manchester United, Arsenal, and Newcastle might struggle more than in previous seasons.

 <small><em>
 <a href="https://youtu.be/vFGBaVnQuYk?si=wugrhpj5Sd3FASSp">Watch the full Pep Guardiola Press Conference referenced</a>